-Furthermore, the third applicant would receive a 25 to 33 per cent reduction.
+The third applicant would receive a 25 to 33 per cent reduction.
 Employees or managers of the third applicant that actively cooperate with the Competition Authority would benefit from a reduction of 25 per cent up to 100 per cent.

-Finally, subsequent applicants would receive a 16 to 25 per cent reduction.
+Subsequent applicants would receive a 16 to 25 per cent reduction.
 Employees or managers of subsequent applicants would benefit from a reduction of 16 per cent up to 100 per cent.